 The primary goal of the People Incorporated Preschool is to support families in promoting their child’s optimal development.
-The Preschool is a strength-based childcare program with goals that are family centered, focusing on facilitating social interaction, exploration, and autonomy.
+The Preschool is a strength-based childcare program with goals that are family-centered, focusing on facilitating social interaction, exploration, and autonomy.
+Contact us now to learn more: 508.679-8531

 Parents are always welcomed and encouraged to visit the center.
 Families may also schedule conferences with the director, the child’s teacher, school nurse, or family advocate to discuss the program, ask questions, or discuss their individual child.
 We believe that an ongoing parent and professional dialogue is needed to develop, implement, monitor, and modify developmental activities.